 Building Scalable Design Systems

 Build a cohesive cross-product experience with defined standards and workflows.
-Document reusable solutions to empower your system’s users to work independently.
+Establish processes to set up, sustain, and spread your system.

 Make critical design changes in one place that seamlessly unfold everywhere.
-Practice systems to smoothly operate a systems team, drive product adoption, and establish a community of contributors.
+Establish processes and workflows to make, use, and build a community around a design system.

-At last year’s UI21, and the previous UI20 conference, Nathan led this workshop to rave reviews, delivering a room full of designers the techniques for creating their own scalable design systems.
+In 5 past UI Conferences, Nathan Curtis led this workshop to rave reviews, delivering a room full of designers the techniques for creating their own scalable design systems.

 The Day’s Agenda